Get involved: If you are interested in the Cities Programme, please contact email@example.com

 Cities are where health, wealth and quality of life inequalities are most keenly felt.
 They are on the frontline of climate impacts, they are where we generate most waste and consume most resources.
 The buildings and infrastructure of our cities can contribute to these problems or they can provide solutions.

-In this context, the UKGBC Cities Programme is a series of diverse but coordinated activities, designed to support a single purpose: to unleash productive new partnerships between city policy makers and progressive businesses in the built environment sector which catalyse the delivery of genuinely sustainable places.
+The Cities Programme was first launched in early 2017 following the UKGBC Sustainable Cities Leadership Summit.
+It brings together diverse but linked activities, all designed to support a single purpose: to unleash productive new partnerships between city policy makers and progressive businesses in the built environment sector which catalyse the delivery of genuinely sustainable places.

-- Birmingham Summit: A partnership with Birmingham City Council, including our second major City Summit, saw us take a process of ‘breakthrough innovation’ to the city, working with stakeholders to tackle some of the city’s key built environment challenges and co-create solutions.
+- Birmingham Summit: A partnership with Birmingham City Council saw us take a process of ‘breakthrough innovation’ to the city, working with stakeholders to tackle some of the city’s key built environment challenges and co-create solutions.

 - Manchester Summit:UKGBC’s inaugural City Summit was a collaborative policy-making exercise with Manchester City Council, designed to inform the city’s long term strategy.

 The Cities Programme relates to, but is distinct from our ‘local networks’, which we run in Birmingham and the West Midlands, Bristol and the South West and Greater Manchester to engage members locally in a whole range of UKGBC work including policy, research and education.
 More information on the local networks can be found here.